kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 transitions between them.

 This makes sense from an intuitive point of view.
 We would not expect the best action to vary wildly between similar states.
-If the entity has an `f` value of `10` or, whether it has an `f` value of `11`, then it's still hungry and needs to `EAT`, assuming that other attributes aren't in more pressing need of attention.
+We would expect the difference between the entity having an `f` value of `10` or an `f` value of `11` to be minor; it's still hungry and needs to `EAT`, assuming that other attributes aren't in more pressing need of attention.

 <div>
 {% assign imagePath = "/assets/images/blog/ml/ex1/raw_policy.png" | relative_url %}